 The industry continues to experience strong competition from the digital cable and satellite TV industries.
-The cable TV industry, in particular, represents a significant threat to future industry growth, though broadcasters are increasingly negotiating with cable networks to get a portion of profit from viewers.
+The cable TV sector, in particular, represents a significant threat to future industry growth, though broadcasters are increasingly negotiating with cable networks to get a portion of profit from viewers.
 New media also poses competition, with a greater number of viewers opting for the internet.
-Successful firms will make adjustments to changing consumer preferences and deliver a more interactive and customized service... purchase to read more
+Successful companies will make adjustments to changing consumer preferences and deliver a more interactive and customized service... purchase to read more

 Industry Report - Industry Key Buyers Chapter